sophialai123/Web-Development/JavaScript/Objects/README.md

 ```
 ---
 ### Pass By Reference
-- Objects are passed by reference.
+- Objects and Aarrays are passed by reference.
 This means when we pass a variable assigned to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
 - As a result, functions which change object properties actually mutate the object permanently (even when the object is assigned to a const variable).
 ```
  const spaceship = {